spencerdavidii/Network-Router-Security-Configuration-Lab-/README.md

 ###  Skills Learned
 * Learned how to set hostnames on routers to identify devices on a network

-* LGained hands-on experience setting up router passwords and encrypting them to protect configuration settings.
+* Gained hands-on experience setting up router passwords and encrypting them to protect configuration settings.

 * Connected multiple routers using GigabitEthernet0/0 interfaces for peer-to-peer communication